Find Affordable College Courses

 Fairfield, CT

-Fairfield University did quite well in this year’s ranking of the best value schools for electrical engineering students.
-It came in at #6 on the list.
+Fairfield University ranked #6 on this year’s Best Value Electrical Engineering Schools in the New England Region list.
 Located in the large suburb of Fairfield, Fairfield U is a private not-for-profit school with a moderately-sized student population.

 On top of its placing in our value ranking, Fairfield U also did well on our Best Electrical Engineering Schools in the New England Region list.
 It’s in the top 15% of all schools reviewed in this analysis.